Rickie Weeks Jr.: Seattle Mariners

-2015

 Weeks signed with the Seattle Mariners on a one-year, $2 million contract on February 13, 2015.
-Weeks received sporadic playing time, and had a .167 batting average with three extra base hits in 95 plate appearances through early June.
-He was designated for assignment on June 13, and released on June 21.
+He received sporadic playing time and had a .167 batting average with three extra base hits in 95 plate appearances through early June.
+He was designated for assignment on June 13 and released on June 21.

 Arizona Diamondbacks

 On February 27, 2016, he signed a minor league contract with the Arizona Diamondbacks.
-On April 2, 2016, it was announced that Weeks made Arizona's 2016 opening day roster.
+On April 2, the team announced that Weeks made Arizona's 2016 opening day roster.
+Primarily coming off the bench, Weeks batted .239 with 9 home runs in 108 games.

 Tampa Bay Rays

 On February 3, 2017, Weeks signed a minor league contract with the Tampa Bay Rays that included an invitation to spring training.
-On April 2, 2017 the Tampa Bay Rays announced Weeks had made the opening day roster and would platoon at first base with Logan Morrison.
+On April 2, the Tampa Bay Rays announced Weeks had made the opening day roster and would platoon at first base with Logan Morrison.
 Weeks went on the DL on June 9 for a shoulder injury and was released on July 24.
 For the season, Weeks had a slash line of .216/.321/.340/ hitting 2 homeruns in 37 games (112 plate appearances) striking out 49 times.
 For the season, he had the highest strikeout percentage against left-handed pitchers (42.9%).